GamePress

 The top DPS Mega (by a very small margin), Mega Salamence hits hard and can make Regidrago reel in pain pretty quickly.
 However, on paper it's basically a worse Mega Gardevoir in this raid; it sports nearly-identical average DPS, but far lower DPS due to its weakness to Dragon Type moves.
 So what makes Mega Salamence worth using over Mega gardevoir?
 The fact that it boosts Dragon Types while on the field.
 In general, you're going to see players pull out Dragons to fight Regidrago, and with good reason thanks to their very high average DPS.
 And this is where Mega Salamence can really shine, as if you have 2-3 other players running Rayquaza or ideally the two big-name Shadow Dragons, then Mega Salamence' presence on the field will result in tremendous DPS that will knock Regidrago flat very quickly.

-Good mega Evolution Counters
+Good Mega Evolution Counters

 Mega Latios Mega Latios